HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Protocol versions

 As HTTPS is now well and truly the norm, the challenge moves from having any sort of HTTPS, to ensuring that secure versions of the underlying TLS (Transport Layer Security) protocol are being used.
-TLS needs maintenance as versions become older, vulnerabilities are found and compute increases making attacks more achievable.
+TLS needs maintenance as versions become older, vulnerabilities are found and compute power increases making attacks more achievable.

 {{ figure_markup(
   image="security-tls-version-by-site.png",